alexprengere/currencyconverter/README.rst

 Currency sources
 ----------------
-The default source is the European Central Bank.
+The default source is the `European Central Bank <http://www.ecb.int/>`_.
 This is the ECB historical rates for 42 currencies against the Euro since 1999.
-It can be downloaded here: `eurofxref-hist.zip <eurofxref-hist.zip>_`.
+It can be downloaded here: `eurofxref-hist.zip <http://www.ecb.int/stats/eurofxref/eurofxref-hist.zip>`_.
 The converter can use different sources as long as the format is the same.

 Installation